MrVerma2703/Email_Automation-tool-/README.md

-Streamline your email communication and eliminate spam concerns with The Email Automation Tool, a powerful open-source project on GitHub.
+Streamline your email communication and eliminate spam concerns with The Email Automation Tool..

 Craft Personalized Emails and Schedule Delivery: